Open-MBEE/jsonPath2/docs/README.md

 ## Command-Line Usage

-To invoke JsonPath2 from the command line, run the [pathquery](../scripts/pathquery) script.
+To invoke JsonPath2 from the command line, run the [pathquery](../scripts/pathquery) script, `scripts/pathquery`.
 It can be run in either one-off or interactive mode.
 To run in one-off mode, run:
 ```
 pathquery -path .your.path -file path/to/file.json
 ```